Native American Education Program

 The Indian Education Committee (IEC) is an integral part of the Native American Education Program.
 The parent committee works in partnership with the district on the development, operation, and evaluation of the programs designed to meet the unique educational needs of Native American students.
 The committee approves all programs and budgets funded by JOM.
 All parents and community members are welcome to attend the IEC meetings, which will be posted on the district's website and Facebook page.

-The Omak School District recognizes that we have the privilege of educating on the traditional territories of the 12 tribes of the Colville Confederated Tribes and current reservation territory.
+The Omak School District recognizes that we have the privilege of educating on the traditional territory of the Okanogan Peoples and current reservation territory of the 12 bands of the Colville Confederated Tribes.
 However, acknowledgement is only a start.
-We thank the people of the Confederated Tribes of the Colville Reservation, the original caretakers of the land since time immemorial, for allowing us to teach, learn, and live on their land with their knowledge systems.
-We encourage everyone to learn more about the land, history, relationships with tribes, treaties, agreements, executive orders, and jurisdictions in the traditional territories of the Colville Confederated Tribes' as we grow our knowledge with their teachings.
-Education is a powerful tool and we encourage you all to use it to make a better world for future generations.
+We thank the people of the Colville Confederated Tribes, the original stewards of the land since time immemorial, for allowing us to teach, learn, and live on their land and with their knowledge systems.
+We encourage everyone to learn more about the land, history, relationships with tribes, treaties, executive orders, and jurisdictions in your local area of the Colville Confederated Tribes' Reservation, as we grow our knowledge with their teachings.
+Education is a powerful took and we encourage you all to use it to make a better world for future generations.